 In addition, our innovative procedures attract regional and national referrals, such as:

-- Access to a biventricular assist device (Bi-VAD), which keeps the heart functioning while waiting for a heart transplant—a life-saving “bridge” to transplant
+- Access to a ventricular assist device (L-VADS, R-VADS, BiVADs), which keeps the heart functioning while waiting for a heart transplant—a life-saving “bridge” to transplant

 - ABO-incompatible heart transplants, a transplant where the donor's blood type does not match the recipient's